victortripodi/baby-terminal-app/README.md

 Step 3: Launch the application by running the following command:
      python3 baby_tracker.py
 5. Using the Application
 Upon launching the application, you will see a menu with different options.
-Follow the prompts and enter the required information to record baby activities, view total activities per week, or remove baby entries.
+Follow the prompts and enter the required information to record baby activities (this function also allows users to quit entering baby activities at any stage during the data input process entering "q"), view total activities per week, or remove baby entries.
 The application will guide you through each step, and you can use the menu options to navigate between features.
 6. Exiting the Application
 To exit the Baby Tracker Application, select option 4 from the menu.
 The application will gracefully terminate, and you will return to the command prompt.